Samuel-Roach/ergast-py/README.md

 <summary><b>RETURN</b> functions</summary>
 </br>

-> NOTE: All the return types that return a single object will raise an Exception if your query is returning more than one item.
+> NOTE: All the functions that return a single object will raise an Exception if your query is returning more than one item.

 | Name                      | Return Type           |
 | ------------------------- | --------------------- |